๐ŸšปIntro to Gender Studies

 Why This Matters

-Toxic masculinity isn't just a buzzword—it's a central concept in understanding how gender socialization shapes behavior, relationships, and social structures.
-You're being tested on your ability to recognize how hegemonic masculinity, gender policing, and patriarchal norms manifest in everyday life and perpetuate systemic inequality.
-This topic connects directly to broader course themes like the social construction of gender, intersectionality, and the relationship between individual behavior and institutional power.
+Toxic masculinity is a central concept in understanding how gender socialization shapes behavior, relationships, and social structures.
+For this course, you need to recognize how hegemonic masculinity, gender policing, and patriarchal norms show up in everyday life and perpetuate systemic inequality.
+This topic connects directly to broader themes like the social construction of gender, intersectionality, and the relationship between individual behavior and institutional power.

 Emotional Restriction and Vulnerability Avoidance